 I have good news.
 It seems the number of beginner artists is increasing.
 This despite the digital age we live in is something of an achievement.
-Good old analog painting with a brush, paint and canvas is making a comeback.
+Good old analogue painting with a brush, paint and canvas is making a comeback.
 Beginners are seeking solace in the happy moments that come from being in the creative zone.
-Stress washes away and as a bonus you have a work of art to enjoy.
-Certainly this is better than watching the news on the telly.
+Stress washes away and as a bonus, you have a work of art to enjoy.
+Certainly, this is better than watching the news on the telly.

 What Painting Medium to Select?

 For the most part, the choices range from oils, watercolours and acrylics.
 Almost certainly beginners will be thinking about watercolour, be nervous about oils and then opt for acrylics.
 This has been my experience with artists in my workshops at least.
 This is fine.
 What is important is simply making a start.

 But if pressed to make a decision for you I will say start with acrylics.
 It is a versatile medium and you will learn the essential skills you need.
 With new confidence beginners often move into oils and never look back.
 Others are lured into watercolours and love them.
 You can get a feel for all of these with versatile acrylics.